-- (31) a.
+- (29) a.
 The rich are becoming richer. - b.
 Rich are becoming richer.

-(31a) contains a substantivized adjective.
-The contrast between (31a) and (31b) shows that such substantivized adjectives cannot occur bare even in the plural interpretation.
-We assume that these examples contain a null NP (Longobardi, 1994; Borer & Roy, 2006):
+(29a) contains a substantivized adjective.
+The contrast between (29a) and (29b) shows that such substantivized adjectives cannot occur bare even in the plural interpretation.
+I assume that these examples contain a null NP (Longobardi 1994, Borer and Roy 2006):

-- (32) a. [the rich $[NP \ \emptyset]$] are becoming richer - b. [rich [${NP}$ ø]] are becoming richer
+(30) a. [the rich $[NP\emptyset]$] are becoming richer

+b. $[rich [NP\emptyset]]$ are becoming richer

-The fact that (32b) is ungrammatical is evidence that a null NP requires the presence of an overt D in English; or, in other words, a null NP cannot occur bare in English.
-Longobardi (1994) offers an explanation for this fact that relies on the idea that all arguments are categorially DP and that a null D is invariably projected in a bare plural.
+The fact that (29b) is ungrammatical is evidence that a null NP requires the presence of an overt D in English.
+Longobardi 1994 offers an explanation for this fact that relies on the idea that all arguments are categorially DP and that a null D is invariably projected in a bare plural.
 In addition, he proposes that articleless generics in English are made possible by raising of the lexical head noun to fill the D position in LF.
-In his view, the LF structure of (30) is as in (33):
+In his view, the LF structure of (28) is as in (31):

-(33) [people [rich t]] are becoming richer.
+(31) [people1 [rich t_1]] are becoming richer

 If no overt noun is present, as in the case of substantivized adjectives, this strategy, however, cannot be used.
-Since Adj to D raising is out on independent grounds (Longobardi, 1994:644), the resulting configuration is out.
+Since Adj to D raising is out on independent grounds (Longobardi 1994:644), the resulting configuration is out.

-Even though we do not wish to commit ourselves here to the idea that all nominal arguments are DPs, we have given considerable attention to Longobardi's account of the ungrammaticality of (32b) so as to show the relevance of the contrast between (32a) and (32b) to the issue at hand.
+Even though I do not wish to commit myself here to the idea that all nominal arguments are DPs, I have given considerable attention to Longobardi's account of the ungrammaticality of (29b) so as to show the relevance of the contrast between (29a) and (29b) to the issue at hand.
 Whichever account one might choose, the fact remains that a null NP may not occur in English in the absence of an overt article.
-Therefore, it should come as no surprise that English should lack zero arguments even though it has articleless nouns in argument position.
+Therefore, it should come as no surprise that English should lack productive zero arguments even though it has bare plurals in argument position.
+In this context, it is worth mentioning that English does have missing objects in lexically restricted environments (i.e., with particular verbs, like eat or bake).
+Interestingly, Ruda (2017) proposes that the zero object in these cases is a null NP licensed by little v.